zaklaus/blender-addons/README.md

-# Addons for Blender 2.5 and 2.6
+# Addons for Blender 2.6

 This repository contains exporter and tools for 3D the modeling tool [Blender](http://blender.org).